 Are Jurors Comfortable with Serving Jury Duty in a Courthouse During the Pandemic?

-In July, Bonora Rountree commissioned a survey to explore California residents’ views about their willingness to serve as jurors during the pandemic, and the conditions under which they would be willing to serve as jurors.
-The survey was conducted online, and included 295 jury-eligible residents proportionally drawn from within California’s 58 counties.
+In July, Bonora Rountree commissioned a survey to explore California residents’ views about their willingness to serve as jurors during the pandemic and the conditions under which they would be willing to serve.
+The survey was conducted online and included 295 jury-eligible residents proportionally drawn from within California’s 58 counties.

 Court administrators and judges should be encouraged that informing the public about steps to minimize coronavirus transmission works.
 However, additional steps in protection will further strengthen the public’s faith in the courts’ efforts.
 In fact, our research and post-trial interviews with actual jurors reveal that jurors have more faith in some safety measures than in others.
-And, there are characteristics about members of the public who are most likely to show up for a trial during the pandemic.
-Fortunately, these interesting findings help our team prepare for contemporary trials during this unfortunate time.
+Additionally, there are clearly identifiable characteristics of people who are most likely to show up for a trial during the pandemic.
+These interesting findings help our team prepare for contemporary trials during this unfortunate time.